dstepanets/Filler/README.md

 .**
 ```

-The strategy is to place a piece as close to enemy's territory, as possible.
+The strategy is to place a piece as close to the enemy's territory, as possible.
 This will limit his expansion.

 To achieve this, my bot each turn generates a [heat map](https://en.wikipedia.org/wiki/Heat_map) of the territory.
-Squares closest to enemy are marked as preferred for placement.
+Squares closest to the enemy are marked as preferred for placement.

 Based on the map above, my bot generated this heat map.